FluvialSeds/rampedpyrox/docs/walkthrough.rst

-the package, getting thermogram data into the right form for importing, running the DAEM inverse model, peak-fitting the activation energy (Ea) probability density function, determining the isotope composition of each Ea Gaussian peak, and performing Monte Carlo uncertainty estimates.
+the package, getting thermogram data into the right form for importing, running the DAEM inverse model, peak-fitting the activation energy (Ea) probability density function, determining the isotope composition of each Ea Gaussian peak, and performing Monte Carlo isotope uncertainty estimates.

 Quick guide